-Beginning in April and continuing through August, these one-week master classes will offer instruction in a variety of glass techniques including glassblowing, flameworking, glass casting, cutting, painting and hot sculpting.
+Beginning in May and continuing through July, these one-week master classes will offer instruction in a variety of glass techniques including glassblowing, flameworking, glass fusing, cutting and hot sculpting.

 Each teaching artist is internationally recognized and brings with them a set of highly specific and refined skill sets unique to each studio in the Glass Pavilion.
 The classes will run one week, Monday through Friday, from 9 a.m. to 5 p.m. with lunch provided.
 Each week-long class will cost $950 for Museum members and $1,000 for non-members.